 My Aged Care is where you can find out more about services and support to help people in their caring roles

 Department of Human Services is where you will find out more about carer payment and carer allowance

 My Health Record is where you can find information about My Health Record, an online summary of your key health information

 Advance Care Planning Australia (ACPA) is a national program funded by the Australian Government Department of Health, enabling Australians to make the best choices for their life and health care.

-Dementia Australia have a range of help sheets that can support carers and their loved ones that provide reliable information about dementia.
+Dementia Australia has a range of help sheets that can support carers and their loved ones that provide reliable information about dementia.